Zoom Limit: Maximum Participants, Call Duration

 Zoom Paid Plan Meeting Duration

-When you upgrade to a paid Zoom subscription, the 40 minute limit for group meetings is removed.
+When you upgrade to a paid Zoom subscription, the 40-minute limit for group meetings is removed.

 Most paid plans allow: